camaraproject/WorkingGroups/Commonalities/documentation/Working/API-design-guidelines.md

-# User Consent Management
+# API design guidelines

-This document captures guidelines, compliant with GDPR requirements, for Operator NaaS platform to handle user consents.
+This document captures guidelines for the API design in CAMARA project.
+These guidelines are applicable to every API to be worked out under the CAMARA initiative.

 ## Table of Contents